How To NOT Get Your Sarasota Mobile Home Sold!

 Another way of putting this is the Buyer is getting exactly what they are seeing.

 When a Buyer decides to purchase a mobile home that we are listing, they have the right to do what’s called a final inspection of the home that they are getting ready to purchase.
 This final walk-through is done with a team member within The Mobile Home Dealer organization.
-Here, we welcome the Buyer to essentially try out the house.
-The Buyer is welcome to turn on the water, and the lights, and check the appliances or any other part of the home before agreeing to make their final purchase.
+Here, we welcome the Buyer to try out the house essentially.
+The Buyer is welcome to turn on the water and the lights and check the appliances or any other part of the home before agreeing to make their final purchase.

-This is essentially their final test drive before they sign the papers and take the car off the lot to put it in their garage if you will.
+This is their final test drive before they sign the papers and take the car off the lot to put it in their garage.

-Here, is where we see our first example of how a Seller should go about things if they don’t want to sell their house.
+Here, we see our first example of how a Seller should proceed if they don’t want to sell their house.

-In several instances, we have gone to the final walk-through and the Buyer stops the closing process because they see something that is of concern.
+In several instances, we have gone to the final walk-through, and the Buyer stopped the closing process because they saw something concerning.
 Examples of this could be a hot water pump not working, a window not opening, or a door that just will not close.
-You name it, at this point, we have seen it all.
+You name it; at this point, we have seen it all.

 Here, we keep in mind the Buyer is being sold the home in as-is condition, but acknowledge that they have the right to ask for whatever item to be fixed by the Seller prior to the closing.

-As I am sure you can imagine, this causes a major trust issue with the Buyer.
+As you can imagine, this causes a major trust issue with the Buyer.

-It is not uncommon for the Buyer to walk from the deal, leaving the Seller with a home that they could have sold if they would have only kept their word and followed through with what they said they would do.
+It is not uncommon for the Buyer to walk from the deal, leaving the Seller with a home that they could have sold if they had only kept their word and followed through with what they said they would do.

-If something is wrong and you, as a Seller, agree to fix it, make sure you follow through!
+If you, as a Seller, agree to fix something, make sure you follow through!

 If not, you very well may be back to square one looking for another Buyer.

 Selling a mobile home can be a complicated process, and not being properly prepared can make it even more difficult.
-Before attempting to list and market a mobile home for sale, it is important to create a budget, research the local market to determine an appropriate asking price and make necessary repairs or renovations.
+Before listing and marketing a mobile home for sale, it is important to create a budget, research the local market to determine an appropriate asking price, and make necessary repairs or renovations.
 Having all of this in order will ensure that you get the best possible return on your mobile home when you put it up for sale.

-People usually talk about “how to sell” and not about “how not to sell” so they often overlooked important reasons why they are not selling their mobile homes.
+People usually talk about “how to sell” and not about “how not to sell,” so they often overlook important reasons why they are not selling their mobile homes.
 Knowing many of these reasons can help you sell your home by avoiding these obvious reasons.

-There are other reasons why you are not selling your mobile home not only Sarasota and I pretty much discussed this important topic in several of my videos.
-We also have articles here about this topic and I invite you to read them as this topic is broad and cannot be covered in just one or two videos.
+There are other reasons why you are not selling your mobile home, not only in Sarasota.
+I discussed this important topic in several of my videos.
+We also have articles here about this topic, and I invite you to read them, as this topic is broad and cannot be covered in just one or two videos.

 This is Mark Kaiser with the Mobile Home Dealer, and we help mobile home Buyers and Sellers get to a better place in life.